Our knowledge of orthopaedics. Your best health.

 If you are looking for a surgeon on your own, seek recommendations from family, friends, neighbors, and colleagues.
 Ask questions about the doctor, staff, and office, such as:

-• Do they involve patients in treatment decisions?
+• Does the surgeon involve patients in treatment decisions?

 • How well do they explain things?

-• What type of personality do they have?
+• What type of personality does the surgeon have?

-• Are they responsive to questions or messages?
+• Is the surgeon responsive to questions or messages?

 • Are the nurses and support staff capable and helpful?